 You may think that crowns are for kings and queens.
 Well, they are, of course.
 However, did you know that we use crowns all the time?
 We aren’t using crowns for decoration, but we do use them to improve the look of your teeth.
 In some cases, we use crowns to save your teeth.
 Want to know more about crowns?
-Let Djawdan Center for Implant and Restorative Dentistry take a minute to give you more information on crowns.
+Let Djawdan Center for Implant and Restorative Dentistry take a minute to give you more information on crowns, a form of restorative & cosmetic dentistry.

 Crowns are dental caps.
 Instead of techniques that make repairs to the tooth, crowns completely cover the tooth.
 In the past, crowns used to be made of silver or gold.
 However, many people want their teeth to be uniformly white across their mouths.
 Crowns now come in porcelain over metal, so they more closely match your teeth.
 Because the crowns have metal, they also are very strong, and rarely fracture or break.
 Crowns made with porcelain over metal can strengthen your tooth, and restore the appearance of your tooth.